chrisriz1/NetflixPowerBiDashboard/README.md

 <ins>**Tools Used**</ins>

-<ins>Microsoft Power BI:</ins> For data visualization and interactive dashboards.
+**Microsoft Power BI:** For data visualization and interactive dashboards.

-<ins>Microsoft Excel:</ins> Used for initial data cleaning and preprocessing.
+**Microsoft Excel:** Used for initial data cleaning and preprocessing.

-<ins>GitHub:</ins> To version control and share the analysis.
+**GitHub:** To version control and share the analysis.